yieldprotocol/cacti-frontend/README.md

 - NOTE:
   - Observered time delay for tokens to be available on L2 from L1 is around 10 minutes
   - Observered time delay for tokens to be available on L1 from L2 is around 1 hour

+## Contributing

+See the [open issues](https://github.com/yieldprotocol/cacti-backend/issues) for a list of proposed features (and known issues).